mirrexagon/espressobin-nix/README.md

 `WtpDownload_linux` is built as part of `ubootEspressobinImages`.

 ## SD image
+The default Aarch64 NixOS image will boot unmodified on the ESPRESSObin, but there will be no serial output by default.

 To get serial output over USB in Linux, `console=ttyMV0,115200n8` needs to be added to the kernel command line.

 To build an SD card image with this already set, run `nix-build '<nixpkgs/nixos>' -A config.system.build.sdImage -I nixos-config=./sd-image.nix`\